 - 3. If "Specify and IP address" is selected, your Router will need to be set up for a static IP connection type.
 Write the address information in the table below.
 You will need to enter this information into the Router. - 4.
-Write the IP address and subnet mask from the "IP Address" tab (3). - 5.
-Click the "Gateway" tab (2).
-Write the gateway address down in the chart. - Click the "DNS Configuration" tab (1).
-Write the DNS address(es) in the chart.
+Write the IP address and subnet mask from the "IP Address" tab (3).

 IP address:

 Subnet Mask:

-Router Address:

-lame Server Address:
+Default gateway:

+Preferred DNS server:

+Alternate DNS server:

-If not already selected, select "Obtain IP address automatically" on the IP address tab.
+- Click the "Gateway" tab (2).
+Write the gateway address down in the chart. - Click the "DNS Configuration" tab (1).
+Write the DNS address(es) in the chart. - If not already selected, select "Obtain IP address automatically" on the IP address tab.
 Click "OK".